 Do not share this medication with others.

 This medication has been prescribed for your current condition only.
-Do not use it later for another infection unless told to do so by your doctor.
-A different medication may be necessary in those cases.
+Do not use it later for another infection unless your doctor tells you to.

 If you miss a dose, take it as soon as you remember.
-If it is near the time of the next dose, skip the missed dose and resume your usual dosing schedule.
+If it is near the time of the next dose, skip the missed dose.
+Take your next dose at the regular time.
 Do not double the dose to catch up.

-Store at room temperature between 59-77 degrees F (15-25 degrees C) away from moisture and light.
+Store at room temperature away from light and moisture.
 Do not store in the bathroom.
-Keep all medicines away from children and pets.
+Keep all medications away from children and pets.